-The template for the supplement will be adopted by the State Board of Education (SBE) in November, and LEAs will be required to present the supplement at a regularly scheduled board meeting on or before February 28, 2022.
-The supplement's contents will be focused on any LCFF funds that were not included in adopted LCAPs (e.g., additional concentration grant add-on, 5.07 percent COLA) and alignment with other plans.
+The template for the supplement was adopted by the State Board of Education (SBE) in November, and LEAs are required to present the supplement at a regularly scheduled board meeting on or before February 28, 2022.
+The supplement's contents will be focused on any LCFF funds that were not included in adopted LCAPs (e.g., additional concentration grant add-on of 15 percent, 5.07 percent COLA) and alignment with other plans.

-The SBE will also adopt a revised LCAP template in November to reflect all of the new requirements, including the carryover and additional concentration grant add-on requirements.
+The SBE also adopted a revised LCAP template in November to reflect all of the new requirements, including the carryover and additional concentration grant add-on requirements.